dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

     (1.0, 1000.0)

     <Figure size 1440x720 with 0 Axes>

 ![png](./assets/images/motion_detection/examples_39_2.png)

 The number of true detections is also important.
 Here is a plot of the total number of true detections normalised by the ground truth.
-Again here we see poor performance from the fast learner.
+Again, here we see poor performance from the fast learner.

 ```python
 plt.figure()